relessawy/dm_lab_instructions/README.md

 # Lab 5 Decision Model & Notation

-In this lab we will create a decision that determines the number of vacation days assigned to an employee using Decion Model & Notation (DMN).
+In this lab we will create a decision that determines the number of vacation days assigned to an employee using Decision Model & Notation (DMN).
 The number of vacation days depends on age and years of service

 * Every employee receives at least 22 days.
 * Additional days are provided according to the following criteria: